Zorah: History

 The Palestinian village Sar'a was located in the presumed location of the ancient town.
 It was depopulated during the 1948 Arab–Israeli War.
 Conder and Kitchener, describing the site in 1881, said that, with the exception of the olive groves to the north of the village, the low hill on which the village lies is "bare and white," a place now planted with a pine forest by the Jewish National Fund.

 Kibbutz Tzora is now located nearby, at the foot of Zorah mountain, on its southern side.

-Archeology
+Archaeology

 Caves, tombs, cisterns and a winepress were discovered at Tel Tzora.
 Two winepresses were carved into the rock, one of which was paved with mosaic.

 A rock-hewn altar was found just below the tell.
 It has been nicknamed "Manoah's Altar", after Samson's father.